I-2-4-25.Dismissal Due to Claimant's Failure to Appear

 NOTE 1:

-When both the agency and the representative are unable to locate the claimant, and the representative withdraws, the ALJ may dismiss the RH based on failure to appear.
+When both the agency and the representative are unable to locate the claimant, and the representative withdraws prior to the commencement of the hearing, the ALJ may dismiss the RH based on failure to appear.
 For guidance as to when a claimant's whereabouts are unknown, see subsection C.3.c. below.

 NOTE 2: